How to back up your WordPress website

 Are you starting to set up backups for your WordPress websites?
 Don’t worry, we’ve all been there.

-Choose the right complement
+Choose the right plugin

 We have already seen that plugins can be a suitable alternative when it comes to making backups, but beware, it is essential that you choose the right one.